 Your Social Media Posts Are Buried Quickly

-You post your website updates and all sorts of valuable information to the social media, hoping some users will find them and visit your site via the link.
-But the number of new social network users are ever increasing, meaning the number of published posts are increasing and becoming more frequently than ever.
-One solution to be noticed is to use the paid advertisement services.
+You post your website updates and all sorts of valuable information to social media, hoping some users will find them and visit your site via the link.
+But the number of new social network users is ever-increasing, meaning the number of published posts is increasing and becoming more frequent than ever.
+One solution to be noticed is to use paid advertisement services.
 Many online marketers use them, making the social space even busier.
-Unless you become one of them and start paying for the services, your free posts will be buried quickly, noticed less & less.
+Unless you become one of them and start paying for the services, your free posts will be buried quickly, and noticed less & less.

 How Else Can You Advertise?